Tofu: Air-Fried & De-Mystified!

-Well, I'm pretty sure I cracked the code on crispy tofu in the air-fryer without oil and coating it with corn starch and other stuff.
+Well, I'm pretty sure I cracked the code on crispy tofu in the air-fryer without coating it in oil or corn starch and other stuff.

 (Don't worry - I will also tell you how to oven cook these if you don't have an air fryer.)